nyberry/nyberrysite/blog/moser.md

 This is Moser's circle problem.
 It's a classic demonstration of the danger of "false induction": projecting something from a small sample, or limited knowledge.

-For those who are interested, the relationship is actually [rather more complicated](https://en.wikipedia.org/wiki/Dividing_a_circle_into_areas), it is given as:
+For those who are interested, the relationship is actually given as:

 <div class="center-table">
   <table class="grid-table">